ilyashusain/Kubernetes_Ansible_Job/README.md

 # Kubernetes_Ansible_Job

-Here we will create a playbook that integrates Ansible into our Kubernetes nginx pod.
+Here we will create a playbook that integrates Ansible utility into our Kubernetes nginx pod.
 Typically on start-up, we would need to edit the nginx.conf file in /etc/nginx to proxy_pass for the jenkins server.
 Our ansible playbook automates this process.

 ## Configure the master node